-Mark's term on the Board of the Company is due to expire in June 2021, after which he will be eligible to extend for a further 3 years.
+Mark's term on the Board of the Company was extended at the March 2021 Board meeting for a further 3 years.

 Mark Spanbroek - Independent Non-Executive Director

 Mark is a Non-Executive Director of the Company and member of the ARCC.
 He joined the Board in March 2013.
 Mark is chairman of the supervisory Board of Transtrend BV and was previously a non-executive Chairman of CME Europe Limited.
 Mark is also Vice Chairman of FIA-EPTA the Futures Industry Association.